-A non-hazardous material may not be described by using a hazard class or an identification number.
+A nonhazardous material may not be described by using a hazard class or an identification number.

-9.3.6 - Shipper's Certification
+9.3.6 - Shipper's certification

-When the shipper packages hazardous materials, he/she certifies that the package has been prepared according to the rules.
+When the shipper packages hazardous materials, he or she certifies that the package has been prepared according to the rules.
 The signed shipper's certification appears on the original shipping paper.
-The only exceptions are when a shipper is a private carrier transporting their own product and when the package is provided by the carrier (for example, a cargo tank).
+The only exceptions are when a shipper is a private carrier transporting its own product and when the package is provided by the carrier (for example, a cargo tank).
 Unless a package is clearly unsafe or does not comply with the HMR, you may accept the shipper's certification concerning proper packaging.
 Some carriers have additional rules about transporting hazardous materials.
 Follow your employer's rules when accepting shipments.

-9.3.7 - Package Markings and Labels
+9.3.7 - Package markings and labels

-Shippers print required markings directly on the package, an attached label, or tag.
-An important package marking is the name of the hazardous material.
+Shippers print required markings directly on the package or on an attached label or tag.
+An important package marking is the name of the hazardous materials.
 It is the same name as the one on the shipping paper.
 The requirements for marking vary by package size and material being transported.
 When required, the shipper will put the following on the package: